Pain Management in the Opioid Epidemic

 Opioids are valuable compounds.
 They have been throughout history and are still critical in modern medicine to treat severe pain.
 Due to several reasons including: ease of access, social acceptance, and neurobiological vulnerabilities, people are abusing opioids at epidemic rates in all 50 states.
 Prescription pain medications, heroin, and other substances have turned many people into addicts.
 Thousands of people die each year from overdose and opioid-related afflictions.

 Opioids have been used as pain relievers for millennia and modern medicine still relies on opioids to treat acute, severe, and chronic pain.
-While the opioid epidemic rages, investigators and clinicians continue to refine opioid use in medicine.
-Studies in safety, effectiveness, and non-abusive delivery methods are ongoing.
+While the opioid epidemic continues, investigators and clinicians continue to refine opioid use in medicine.
+Studies in safety, effectiveness, and abuse-deterrent delivery methods are ongoing.

 Always consult your physician before making a medical treatment or medication decision.